| |

 fixed the problem.
 If not, go on and try to change the names of the partitions on

+the drive, if possible.
+(Still in physical mode).
 You will not be able to create a bootable partition on anything but the first

 harddrive unless you have Boot Manager installed.
 If, however, Boot Manager is installed